djrrb/Python-for-Visual-Designers-Summer-2022/README.md

 ## [Course info](/course-info)

 With no programming experience necessary, workshop participants will learn the basics of the Python programming language while working in the free DrawBot application for MacOS.
-[Read more](/course-info)
+[Read more »](/course-info)

 ## [Links & Resources](/resources)

-[Links to](/resources) DrawBot and Python documentation, as well as DrawBot script collections for you to try out and tweak.
+DrawBot and Python documentation, as well as DrawBot script collections for you to try out and tweak.
+[Read more »](/course-info)

 ## Schedule